Mad Men season 1

-The first season of the American television drama series Mad Men premiered on July 19, 2007 and ended on October 18, 2007.
+The first season of the American television drama series Mad Men premiered on July 19, 2007, and ended on October 18, 2007.
 It consisted of thirteen episodes, each running approximately 47 minutes.
 AMC broadcast the first season on Thursdays at 10:00 pm in the United States.
 Actors Jon Hamm, Elisabeth Moss, Vincent Kartheiser, January Jones, Christina Hendricks, Bryan Batt, Michael Gladis, Aaron Staton, and Rich Sommer receive main cast billing.

 Season one takes place between March and November 1960.
 It introduces the fictional advertising agency Sterling Cooper.
 The season begins with the new secretary, Peggy Olson, starting her first day with the firm.
 As the season unfolds, the mysterious backstory of enigmatic ad man Don Draper is revealed as is the growing confidence and success of Peggy Olson.

 The first season was highly commended for its excellence in writing, acting, and art design, as well as for its faithfulness to the era it depicted.
 It was acknowledged with numerous honors from industry awards, including the Primetime Emmy Award for Outstanding Drama Series, the Golden Globe Award for Best Drama Series, and a Peabody Award.
+According to Metacritic's annual aggregate of year-end lists that detailed the best TV shows of 2007 as determined by significant entertainment publications and critics, Mad Men's first season received the most mentions of any show and also received the most first-place votes.